NateWr/pkp-docs/schema/index.md

 In addition to the standard Laravel-style validation rules, `ValidatorFactory` includes helper methods for checking rules around our app's multilingual support.
 These include:

-- `ValidatorFactory::required()` Check for required fields with proper handling of multingual fields
+- `ValidatorFactory::required()` Check for required fields with proper handling of multilingual fields
 - `ValidatorFactory::allowedLocales()` Check that no input has been sent from an unsupported locale
-- `ValidatorFactory::requirePrimaryLocale()` Pass props that should be required in the primary locale if data for any other locale exists
+- `ValidatorFactory::requirePrimaryLocale()` Pass an array of keys for props that should require the primary locale when data for any other locale exists

 ### Custom Validation Rules

-Custom validation rules can be written in `ValidatorFactory::make()`.
+New global validation rules can be written in `ValidatorFactory::make()`.
 OJS includes the following:

 - `email_or_localhost` (extends Laravel's email validation to accept `localhost`)
 - `issn`
 - `orcid`
-- `currency` (checks if the valus is a recognized currency)
+- `currency` (checks if the value is a recognized currency code)

 ### Entity-specific Validation Rules